 Counties and cities regulate the number of chickens that a person can raise on a specific piece of property.
 They may also regulate the size of the lot, the distance of the hen house or coop from neighbors and other conditions.
 For this reason, a person wishing to raise chickens must check the law in the county where he or she lives.

-The following table shows information for Baltimore City and certain counties in Maryland:
+The following table shows information for cities and counties in Maryland:

 You may not keep more than 5 chickens on one property, and no roosters.
 Chickens must have a "sturdy coop" and an attached, secure enclosure set back at least five feet from the property line.
 You must get approval from all abutting owners of your intent to keep chickens.
 Use the Department of Neighborhood and Environmental Programs backyard chicken registry and approval form.
 Prior to keeping any chickens, submit the form to the Department of Neighborhood and Environmental Programs along with accompanying fees and approved inspection.